 - Robyn's Basic Green Smoothie Recipe (with step-by-step directions!)

 - Making Green Smoothies Every Day

 Makes 8 cups (72 oz) of 100% raw green smoothie.

 Step 1: Put 2 1/2 cups filtered water in a high-powered blender.

 Step 2: Gradually add greens until, briefly pureed, the mixture comes up to the 5-cup line.

 - ¾ to 1 lb. raw, washed greens, like spinach, chard, kale, collard.
 It's about 3 large handfuls for me.

 - Puree greens mixture for 90 seconds until very smooth, and keep adding and blending greens until the puree hits the 5-cup line.

-Step 4: Gradually add fruit until the container is very full, and blend 90 seconds or until smooth:
+Step 3: Gradually add fruit until the mixture comes up to the 8-cup line, and blend 90 seconds or until smooth.